00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 ---

+## **Why is the $mPST price above $1?**

+Although Maxi mode doesn’t generate a stable yield and the price is intended to remain at $1, we’ve discovered that some users accidentally burned their $mPST while leaving their USDC in the pool.
+This imbalance — more USDC held than $mPST outstanding — has driven the price above $1.

+**Implications:**

+- **Early depositors** (before any burning occurred) will receive slightly more USDC upon redemption than they originally deposited.
+- **Later depositors** (after the last burning incident) will now receive **fewer $mPST tokens** per USDC deposited, since $mPST is priced above $1.
+But when you redeem, you’ll still get back exactly the amount of USDC they deposited.

+Warning: Token burning is **irreversible**.
+Please double‑check before you proceed — **lost tokens cannot be recovered.**

+---

 ## **Why choose a lockup over no lockup?**

 Locking your position boosts your **Feather reward multiplier** while still giving you full access to your capital once the lockup ends.